His Greatest Achievements Took Place In Philadelphia

 - Once Upon A Nation – From Memorial Day through Labor Day, visitors can witness true tales of U.S. history—free of charge, and throughout each day—at 13 family-friendly Once Upon A Nation benches throughout the Historic District, from Memorial Day through Labor Day.
 A storyteller outside the Museum of the American Revolution hosts a retelling of the jealous and dramatic relationship between Hamilton and Aaron Burr, from Washington’s encampment at Valley Forge to the fatal duel that ended Hamilton’s life.

 - Hamilton – The Tony-winning and Broadway sensation comes to the Forrest Theatre as part of the Kimmel Center for the Performing Arts’ Broadway Philadelphia series.
 Based on Ron Chernow’s biography, Hamilton has a book, music, and lyrics by Lin-Manuel Miranda, direction by Thomas Kail, choreography by Andy Blankenbuehler and musical supervision and orchestrations by Alex Lacamoire.
-Sale date for single tickets is TBA.
-August 27, 2019-November 17, 2019.
+Through November 17, 2019.
 1114 Walnut Street, (215) 893-1999, kimmelcenter.org

 - City Tavern – Hamilton fans can eat, drink and make merry at the recreation of the original tavern where Hamilton, Washington and the gang often gathered after hard days of debating the S. Constitution.
 Modern-day patrons can sip a colonial-style shrub or quaff Alexander Hamilton’s Federalist Ale, a crisp, hoppy brew created by Philadelphia’s Yards Brewing Company.
 138 S. 2nd Street, (215) 413-1443, citytavern.com